-A cochlear implant is an electronic medical device that replaces the function of the damaged inner ear.
-Unlike hearing aids, which make sounds louder, cochlear implants do the work of damaged parts of the inner ear (cochlea) to send sound signals to the brain.
+A cochlear implant is an electronic medical device that is surgically implanted into the ear, to replace the function of the damaged inner ear (cochlear).
+Unlike hearing aids, which amplify sounds into the outer ear, leaving the cochlear to stimulate the hearing nerve, cochlear implants do the work of damaged parts of the cochlea, to send sound signals to the brain.

 Cochlear implants can help people who:

-- Have severe to profound sensorineural (inner ear) hearing loss in both ears
+- Have severe to profound sensorineural (inner ear) hearing loss, in one/both ears

-- Receive no real hearing benefit from hearing aids
+- Receive limited hearing benefit from hearing aids

 How do they work?

 Many people suffer hearing loss because they have damage to hair receptor cells in the inner ear (or cochlea).
 If some hearing nerves still work, a cochlear implant can allow you to hear.
 Here’s how:

 An external sound processor worn behind the ear, captures sound and converts it into digital code